jerry900287/PythonScriptTemplate/README.md

 # PythonScriptTemplate

-This is a python script temlate with log.
+This is a python script template with log.